-- Chapter 23 begins, "These are the last words of David," v.
-1. - The census could have taken place earlier in his reign, but after the rebellion of Absalom. - The census will have an effect during Solomon's reign. - The judgment plague carried out against the people is stopped, by God, at "the threshing floor of Araunah," 2 Sam.
-24:16. - In 1 Chronicles 22:1, David declares, "The house of the LORD God is to be here." - Here, on Mount Moriah, (2 Chronicles 3:1) near where Abraham had been told to sacrifice Isaac, is where Solomon will build the Temple.
+- Chapter 23 begins, "These are the last words of David." - The census could have taken place earlier in his reign, but still after the rebellion of Absalom. - The census will have an important effect during Solomon's reign. - The judgment of plague carried out against the people is stopped, by God, at "the threshing floor of Araunah," 2 Samuel 24:16. - In 1 Chronicles 22:1, David declares, "The house of the LORD God is to be here." - It is here, on Mount Moriah, (2 Chronicles 3:1) near where Abraham had been told to sacrifice Isaac, where Solomon will build the Temple.